CraigBladow/cc41/README.md

 ### Additional Reference Material
 The Hewlett-Packard HP-41 CX Owner's Manual, volumes 1 and 2, is the recommended reference for most of the commands supported by CC41.
 Differences, if any, between the HP-41CX commands and CC41 will be explained in this manual.
 ## Installation
 There is no installer needed for CC41.
-Download the executable corresponding to your computer's operating system and then copy the program from your download location to where you desire to run the program from.
+Download the .zip file from [GitHub.com](https://github.com/CraigBladow/cc41).
+Uncompress the file and the copy the executable corresponding to your computer's operating system, as well as the file beep41.wav to where you desire to run the program from.
 ## Starting and Exiting CC41
 Pressing the CTRL and C keys simultaneously will exit an interactive CC41 session or, if a program is running, stop the running program.
 The program can be resumed by entering the RUN command.
 ## Enabling and Disabling Continuous Memory